 Things can get a bit more complication when a Rails application requires the PostreSQL or MySQL database server.

 Installing PostgreSQL with Homebrew

 Some Rails applications require the PostgreSQL database server.
-Install it with:
+Postgres.app is the easiest way to get and run it, but you can also install it with:

 $ brew install postgresql